mui/material-ui/docs/src/pages/components/lists/lists.md

 ## Align list items

-To change the list item alignment when displaying 3 lines or more, set the `alignItems` prop to "flex-start".
+You should change the list item alignment when displaying 3 lines or more.
+You can set the `alignItems="flex-start"` to do so.

 {{"demo": "pages/components/lists/AlignItemsList.js", "bg": true}}